 How many other students will speak during my presentation session?
 You'll share the time with one or two other students.
 How long should my seminar be?
 15-20 minutes.
 Which semester Second & Third year students: Fall semester will I present in?
-Fourth years and beyond: Spring semester My assigned se- mester won't work.
+Fourth years and beyond: Spring semester My assigned semester won't work.
 Can I switch?
 Not unless you have extenuating circumstances.
 If you do, then you'll need to get approval of your PI and the GPD.
-How do I know what day my semi- nar is?
+How do I know what day my seminar is?
 There will be 3-5 student presentation days per semester.
-Before the semester starts, the Senior Program Coordinator (Sarah Johnson) will email you a calendy link with the available dates and times.
-You will sign up for the date that best suites your schedule after consulting with your PI.
-I'm signed up for a certain day but If your PI agrees, to switch you'll need to now something has changed, and I can't do it that day. work out a new date with Sarah and your PI notify the Grad Program Director and Senior Program Coordinator verify that dates are changed on the webpage schedule https://graduateschool.camden.rutgers.edu/graduation/masters-thesis/
+Before the semester starts, the Manager (Karen) will let you know the available days and ask you to check with your PI.
+Then you'll send the Manager your first choice day, any presentation days for which you or your PI absolutely cannot be present, and the title and abstract for your seminar.
+I'm signed up for a certain day but If your PI agrees, to switch you'll need to now something has changed, and I can't do it that work out a new date with Karen and your PI day. notify the Grad Program Director and Secretary verify that dates are changed on the webpage schedule https://graduateschool.camden.rutgers.edu/graduation/masters-thesis/